 - 11.1.
-The Commission shall review the Arbitrator's draft decision with a view to ensuring that same complies with the requirement of the Act and NCC regulation guidelines.
+The Commission shall review the Arbitrator's draft decision with a view to ensuring that same complies with the requirement of the Act and NCC Regulation and Gguidelines.
 No decision shall be rendered by the Arbitrator until it has been approved by the NCC. - 11.2.
-The Commission's actions in accordance with the provision of Clause 11 hereof are final and binding until set aside by a competent court of law.
+The Commission's actions in accordance with the provision_S of Clause 11 hereof are final and binding until set aside by a competent court of law.